InsightCenterNoodles/message_spec/README.md

-# message_spec
-The base NOODLES message specification and Flatbuffer interfaces
+The base NOODLES message specification and CDDL description.